RahjIII/lociterm/README.md

 ### Installing LociTerm Locally as a PWA

-The LociTerm cliet is a "Progressive Web App", or PWA.
-This means that on many systems, it can be installed as a naitive style app that runs outside of a browser window.
+The LociTerm client is a "Progressive Web App", or PWA.
+This means that on many systems, it can be installed as a native style app that runs outside of a browser window.
 On mobile systems, this usually gives the ability to launch the program directly from the home screen, and frees up a little screen space by getting rid of the browser's location bar.
 On desktop systems, the app can